WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 Translation Exchange is a storage and checking program for audio files.
 If you have access to a Translation Exchange server, you can upload to it directly by completing the following steps:

-1. On the Information window, tap the Cloud icon   to upload the project file to the Translation Exchange server.
+1. On the Information window, tap the **Upload icon** (cloud with an up arrow) to upload the project file to the Translation Exchange server.
     **NOTE**: This is the server defined in the Upload Server setting.
-See Settings Menu.
+See `Settings window <https://btt-recorder.readthedocs.io/en/latest/mainscreens.html#settings-window>`_.

 2. The program generates and uploads the file to Translation Exchange.